 Sunday 4 June – buy tickets

-In theatre, Andrew Simpson & Co – The Party Shrimp; Jamie And Lewis Wardrop – Glasgow V Edinburgh; Heroes – Parlour; and Theatre Sans Accents – Lost in Translation
+For Theatre, it’s your last chance to catch Jamie And Lewis Wardrop performing Glasgow V Edinburgh; Heroes’ Parlour; and Theatre Sans Accents’ Lost in Translation

 Full Festival Passes

 For the first time ever, and by popular demand, we are offering Full 10-day Festival Passes.
 We won’t be announcing our full line-up until our official Launch Party in March 2017, but we know a lot of you are planning to spend a lot of time at the festival, to soak up all the music, art, theatre, cinema, poetry and everything else on offer.
 We also know that some nights sell out really quickly.
 So, by buying a Full Festival Pass now, you can guarantee your entry to every night and not miss a single thing.